Marian Drăgulescu: 2010–2011

-In 2010, Drǎgulescu skipped the European Championships and Romanian Nationals but was a member of the Romanian team at the World Championships.
+In 2010, Drăgulescu skipped the European Championships and Romanian Nationals but was a member of the Romanian team at the World Championships.
 There, he only competed on vault, floor and high bar, but did not qualify for the team or any individual final.
 After skipping 2011's spring competition season, Drăgulescu made another comeback in the Romanian Nationals at the end of August.
 This competition marked his comeback as an all-around gymnast after a break of seven years.
 In October, he joined the team at the 2011 World Championships and competed in the preliminary rounds, helping them qualify for the 2012 Olympics.
 Individually, he made the all-around, floor and vault finals giving him a chance to regain his titles, but due to injury, he could not compete and withdrew from all three finals.

 2015

-Drǎgulescu participated in the 2015 Israel Cup winning gold in vault.
-Meanwhile, he has been training a new skill, potentially the "Drǎgulescu 2", which is a Drǎgulescu with a full twist instead of ½.
+Drăgulescu participated in the 2015 Israel Cup winning gold in vault.
+Meanwhile, he has been training a new skill, potentially the "Drăgulescu 2", which is a Drăgulescu with a full twist instead of ½.

-On 1 November 2015 Drǎgulescu participated in the 2015 World Championships held in Glasgow, Scotland, and won the silver medal in the individual vault event final with an average combined score of 15.400.
-His two vaults were the "Drǎgulescu" or front handspring double (tucked) somersault with ½ twist, his own skill, and "Li Xiaopeng" or a "half on–2½ off" with D-scores 6.0 and 6.2.
+On 1 November 2015 Drăgulescu participated in the 2015 World Championships held in Glasgow, Scotland, and won the silver medal in the individual vault event final with an average combined score of 15.400.
+His two vaults were the "Drăgulescu" or front handspring double (tucked) somersault with ½ twist, his own skill, and "Li Xiaopeng" or a "half on–2½ off" with D-scores 6.0 and 6.2.
 Ri Se Gwang of North Korea won gold (15.450) with own D-score 6.4 vaults, the "Ri Se Gwang 1" and "2".
-It was noted that the 34-year-old Drǎgulescu was the oldest individual vault finalist at these championships.
+It was noted that the 34-year-old Drăgulescu was the oldest individual vault finalist at these championships.